cheapwebmonkey/corporate-abstract/README.txt

 This is the README file for Corporate Abstract's website project.
+More artists will be added to this project in the future.
+All images are property of the artist and may not be used or reproduced in any manner without the artists written consent.
 Thank you, please drive thru.